Shrimpo22/ADS/README.md

 - the available classrooms and their respective features
 - a year long calendar of ISCTE's classes

-Example files are stored at: TODO.
+Example files are stored at: csv's.
 These can be downloaded and modified to get different results.

 ## Features